Divine Ho Chi Minh. How the Father of Vietnamese Independence Became a God. Ho Chi Minh Ho Chi Minh was the leader of the communists

 In Paris, he takes the pseudonym Nguyen Ai Quoc (Vietnamese Nguyễn Ái Quốc, "Nguyen the Patriot").

-In 1919, he appealed to the leaders of the powers signing the Treaty of Versailles so that they would grant freedom to the peoples of Indochina.
+In 1919, he appealed to the leaders of the powers signing the Treaty of Versailles to grant freedom to the peoples of Indochina.

 In 1920 he joined the French Communist Party.
-Since the 1920s, he has been an activist of the Comintern.
+Since the 1920s - an activist of the Comintern.

 In Soviet Union

-In 1923, he arrived at the invitation of the Comintern from Paris to Moscow.
-For the sake of secrecy, the pass to the USSR was issued under a different name.
-I had to travel through Germany: to Berlin, from there to Hamburg, on June 30, 1923, I arrived by steamship in Petrograd, and then by train to Moscow.
+In 1923 he arrived at the invitation of the Comintern from Paris to Moscow.
+For conspiracy, the pass to the USSR was issued in a different name.
+I had to go through Germany: to Berlin, from there to Hamburg, on June 30, 1923, I arrived by steamer in Petrograd, and then by train to Moscow.

-He gave an interview to Osip Mandelstam for the Ogonyok magazine.
+He gave an interview for the Ogonyok magazine to Osip Mandelstam.

-Graduated from the Communist University of the Toilers of the East.
-In the Soviet Union, Nguyen Ai Quoc finally emerged as a communist leader.
+Graduated from the Communist University of the Workers of the East.
+In the Soviet Union, Nguyen Ai Quoc finally took shape as a communist leader.

-Nguyen Ai Quoc presented his views at the V Congress of the Comintern in 1924, where he made a report on the colonial issue.
+Nguyen Ai Quoc presented his views at the Fifth Congress of the Comintern in 1924, where he delivered a report on the colonial question.

 In China

-In December 1924, when Sun Yat-sen headed the revolutionary Cantonese government in southern China and collaborated with the communists in the hope of military and financial support from the Comintern, Nguyen Ai Quoc was sent to Canton.
-There he received Chinese documents with a new Chinese pseudonym “Li Qu” and began to work to establish connections between the Comintern and revolutionary-minded emigrants from Vietnam.
-Under the guise of a hired Chinese, he officially got a job as a translator for the Chief Political Advisor of the Central Executive Committee of the Kuomintang and at the same time the representative of the Comintern in China, Mikhail Markovich Borodin.
+In December 1924, when Sun Yat-sen was at the head of the revolutionary Canton government in southern China and collaborated with the Communists in the hope of military and financial support from the Comintern, Nguyen Ai Quoc was sent to Canton.
+There he received Chinese documents with a new Chinese pseudonym "Li Qu" and began to work on establishing ties between the Comintern and revolutionary-minded emigrants from Vietnam.
+Under the guise of a hired Chinese, he officially got a job as an interpreter for the Chief Political Adviser of the Central Executive Committee of the Kuomintang and at the same time the representative of the Comintern in China, Mikhail Markovich Borodin.

-After some time, he organized the “Committee for Special Political Training” in Canton, where, under the pseudonym “Comrade Vuong,” he taught the Vietnamese methods of organized collective revolutionary struggle, as opposed to individual terror.
-Met with Phan Boy Chau.
+After some time, he organized the "Committee for Special Political Training" in Canton, where, under the pseudonym "Comrade Vuong", he taught the Vietnamese the methods of organized collective revolutionary struggle, as opposed to individual terror.
+Met Fan Boy Chau.

-In 1925, after the arrest of Phan Boi Chau in Shanghai, “Comrade Vuong” organized the Vietnamese Revolutionary Youth Partnership in Canton, with its own printed organ, the Youth newspaper, and several other revolutionary organizations—women’s, peasant, and pioneer organizations.
-To organize work with revolutionaries in neighboring countries, he created the “Union of Oppressed Peoples of Asia.”
-There is also some information about his acquaintance and marriage at this time with a Chinese woman, Zeng Xueming, who was called "Tang Tuet Minh" in Vietnamese.
+In 1925, after Phan Boi Chau was arrested in Shanghai, "Comrade Vuong" organized in Canton the Vietnamese Revolutionary Youth Association, with its own print organ, the Youth newspaper, and several other revolutionary organizations - women's, peasant, pioneer.
+For organizational work with the revolutionaries of neighboring countries, he created the "Union of the Oppressed Peoples of Asia."
+There is also some information about his acquaintance and marriage at this time with a Chinese woman, Zeng Xuemin, who was called "Thang Tuyet Minh" in Vietnamese.

-In 1926, through Borodin, “Comrade Vuong” organized the sending of the first group of Vietnamese revolutionaries to Moscow to study at the Communist University of the Toilers of the East.
-At the same time, he wrote and distributed the first Vietnamese communist educational brochure, “The Paths of Revolution,” outlining the political program of the future Communist Party of Indochina.
+In 1926, through Borodin, "Comrade Vuong" organized the dispatch of the first group of Vietnamese revolutionaries to Moscow to study at the Communist University of the Working People of the East.
+At the same time, he wrote and distributed the first Vietnamese communist educational pamphlet, Ways of Revolution, outlining the political program of the future Indochinese Communist Party.

-In April 1927, after Chiang Kai Shek's coup, Borodin's apparatus was evacuated.
-“Li Qu” not only lost his job, but also faced the threat of arrest.
+In April 1927, after Chiang Kai-shek's coup, Borodin's apparatus was evacuated.
+"Li Qu" not only lost his job, but was also threatened with arrest.
 To avoid arrest, in May 1927 he urgently tried to move to Hong Kong.
-However, they didn’t let him in and he had to go through hard way to the north of China, and from there to the territory of the USSR.
+However, they did not let him in there and had to make a difficult journey to the north of China, and from there to the territory of the USSR.

 Back in Europe

 Arriving in Moscow, in December 1927, Nguyen Ai Quoc went on a working trip to European countries.
 In Brussels, he took part in the work of the recently created international Anti-Imperialist League.
-Further, through France and Switzerland, he moved to Italy, where in the port of Naples he boarded a ship departing for the Indo-Chinese state of Siam.
+Further, through France and Switzerland, he moved to Italy, where in the port of Naples he boarded a steamer bound for the Indochinese state of Siam.

 In Siam

 In Siam, Nguyen Ai Quoc again, as before in China, settled in places where a large number of Vietnamese emigrants lived - in the province of Udon.
-There, under the new pseudonym "Thau Tin", he began work on organizing revolutionary groups among the Vietnamese.
-At this time, cells of the Vietnamese Revolutionary Youth Association already existed in Siam.
+There, under the new pseudonym "Thau Tin", he began the work of organizing revolutionary groups among the Vietnamese.
+At that time, cells of the Association of Revolutionary Youth of Vietnam already existed in Siam.

-On November 11, 1929, Nguyen Ai Quoc was sentenced to death in absentia by the Vietnamese Imperial Court in French Indochina.
-By this time, separate communist groups were already operating in the Vietnamese lands of French Indochina.
-The Comintern gave instructions to Nguyen Ai Quoc to carry out work on their unification, and in December 1929 he set off by sea through Singapore to Hong Kong.
+On November 11, 1929, Nguyen Ai Quoc was sentenced to death in absentia by a Vietnamese imperial court in French Indochina.
+Separate communist groups were already operating in the Vietnamese lands of French Indochina by this time.
+The Comintern instructed Nguyen Ai Quoc to work on their unification, and in December 1929 he set off by sea through Singapore to Hong Kong.

 In Hong Kong

-Nguyen Ai Quoc, with the assistance of the French Communist Party (and personally Maurice Thorez), of which the Vietnamese Communist Party was considered a branch, managed to unite disparate party groups, and in 1930 the Communist Party of Indochina was formed.
+Nguyen Ai Quoc, with the assistance of the Communist Party of France (and personally Maurice Thorez), of which the Communist Party of Vietnam was considered a branch, managed to unite disparate party groups, and in 1930 the Communist Party of Indochina was formed.

 Independence movement

 In 1941, the Viet Minh was established in Japanese-occupied Indochina.
-After arriving in South China to establish contacts with Chinese communists and Vietnamese emigrants, he was arrested by the Kuomintang government and spent a year and a half in prison.
-After the Japanese left, the Viet Minh took power in Indochina.
+After arriving in South China to establish contact with the Chinese Communists and Vietnamese emigrants, he was arrested by the Kuomintang government and spent a year and a half in prison.
+After the departure of the Japanese, the Viet Minh took power in Indochina.

 He was Prime Minister (1946-1955) and President (1946-1969) of North Vietnam.